mark-watson/haskell_book/manuscript/appendexAtools.md

 ## Emacs Setup

-There are several good alternatives to using the Emacs editor:

-- GEdit on Linux
-- TextMate on OS X
-- IntelliJ with the Haskell plugin (all platforms)

-I use all three of these alternatives on occasion, but Emacs with *haskell-mode* is my favorite environment.
+There are several good alternatives to using the Emacs editor but Emacs with *haskell-mode* is my favorite environment.
 There are instructions for adding *haskell-mode* to Emacs on the [project home page on github](https://github.com/haskell/haskell-mode).
-If you follow these instructions you will have syntax hiliting and Emacs will understand Haskell indentation rules.
+If you follow these instructions you will have syntax hi-liting and Emacs will understand Haskell indentation rules.

 ## Do you want more of an IDE-like Development Environment?